pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 If your context constructor has kernel argument type-hinted, this is all you need to make it work.

 No need to worry about duplicated configuration, weird conventions, tagging contexts or using prefixes when referring to services.
-And you can reference private services as well!
+And you can inject private services as well!

 The extension provides a dependency injection configuration which automatically finds your contexts and autowires them: